ryznxx/react-jsx-template/README.md

    ```
    npm install
    ```
-5. Or use yarn to Install all dependencies by running:
+   Or use yarn to Install all dependencies by running:
    ```
    yarn install
    ```
-6. And start the project now
+5. And start the project
    ```
    npm start
    yarn start